 Very atypical AVNRT (slow-slow): <1 % of all cases of AVNRT

-In this case both pathways are slow and the P-wave occur somewhere on the ST-T-segment.
+In this case, both pathways are slow and the P-wave occurs somewhere on the ST-T-segment.
 Refer to Figure 2, panel C.

-The ECG below shows recording from a 20-year old male who arrived to the emergency room due to palpitations and dyspnea which started abruptly (Figure 3).
+The ECG below shows a recording from a 20-year old male who arrived at the emergency room due to palpitations and dyspnea which started abruptly (Figure 3).
 The arrhythmia was terminated by administration of 5 mg adenosine i.v.